endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/weather_daysun.png"> </br>
 <sub>Data source: <a href="http://www.climatemps.com/" target="_blank">ClimaTemps</a></sub>

 This does not feel like a light beer.
-The label says 4.6% alcohol and it is certainly not something that's going to knock you on your ass, but there is a full mouth feel, a light toffee, certainly malty, backbone which would easily lead you to believe that this could stand its own against many dishes [the brewmasters table recommendation].
-Again, it’s not necessarily my favorite style but I’ve had my fair share and can say this an enjoyable release.
+The label says 4.6% alcohol and it is certainly not something that's going to knock you on your ass, but there is a full mouth feel, a light toffee, certainly malty, backbone which would easily lead you to believe that this could stand its own against many dishes, as Garrett Oliver mentions repeatedly for the style in <a href="https://www.amazon.com/Brewmasters-Table-Discovering-Pleasures-Real/dp/0060005718" target="_blank">The Brewmaster's Table</a>.
+While this is not my top style I’ve had my fair share and can say this an enjoyable release.
 To recap: quick forming foam head, delicate nose, and light spices.
 Light orange body with many small bubbles on initial pour with a subsiding frenzy the longer it sits.

 ## De Molen Rook & Vuur (Smoke & Fire)